stiakov/isp-bandwidth-checker-nodejs/README.md

 ## To do
 - [ ] Implement a GUI to visualize and explore the data collected.
 - [ ] Deploy on my own server and make it accesible from the web.
+- [ ] Implement a telegram bot to notify relevant changes in data.
 ---

 ### Credits